sthaarwin/Project-Banking/README.md

 # NexVault Banking System

 This is a simple banking system implemented in C++.
-The system allows users to create accounts, transfer funds, and check their balance.
+The system allows users to create accounts, transfer funds, Request funds to admin and check their balance.

 ## Features

 - **Account Creation**: Users can create a new account by providing their name, initial balance, and a unique account number.
 - **Balance Transfer**: Users can transfer balance to other registered users.
 - **Balance Inquiry**: Users can check their account balance at any time.
-- **Account Management**: Admins can manage accounts, including viewing account details and closing accounts.
+- **Request Funds**: Admins can decide whether to Approve OR Rject your request to funds.

 ## Getting Started